NellaManzi/shopping-react/README.md

 oReq.send();
 ```

-If we want to set state in a react component method we need to have access to `this` keyowrd when it is the *react* this.
+If we want to set state in a react component method we need to have access to `this` keyowrd when it is the *react* `this`.

+Just create a new variable that has the *react* `this` keyword value.
 ```
 componentDidMount(){